 Originally Posted by porkpiehat

-All patchwork must be completed while the boat is uninflated.
+FYI, this gluing should be done while the boat is uninflated.